QuaoarGH/coral/README.md

-# Coral — AI Chat in Your Browser
+# Welcome to Coral!

-A lightweight, single-file AI chatbot.
-Chat locally, customize freely, no backend required.
+A quality of life, single-file AI chatbot.
+Chat locally and customize freely!

 ## Features

-- **Customizable** — Pick colors, fonts, personality, reply length, response style
+- **Fully Customizable** — Pick colors, fonts, personality, reply length, response style
-- **Memory system** — Coral remembers facts about you across conversations
-- **Multi-chat sidebar** — Organize conversations, auto-titled
-- **Edit & retry** — Fix your messages or resend for a different response
 - **Dark/light/auto mode** — Follows your system preference
 - **All local** — No data leaves your browser (except optional API calls)

 ## Getting Started

 1. Download `index.html` and open it in your browser
-2. (Optional) Go to settings (gear icon) → Advanced section and add a Gemini API key to enable responses
+2. (Optional) Go to Settings → Advanced, and add a Gemini API key to enable responses
 3. Get a free Gemini key at [aistudio.google.com](https://aistudio.google.com/app/apikey)
 4. Start chatting